FINRAOS/DataGenerator/docs/proposals/calendar.md

  2. all business days and times within a range of dates
   * business day == weekday && ! holiday && time >= openTime && time <= closeTime)

 We will need positve and negative generators.
-Both positive and negative generators should take into account:
+Both should take into account:
- 1. If a range of weekdays is specified, a weekend within the range is a negative case.
+ 1. If a range of weekdays is specified, a weekends within the range is a negative case.
- 2. Is a range of business days is specified, inaddition to weekends
+ 2. Is a range of business days is specified
+  3. weekends and holidays within the range are negative test cases
+  4. Times before openTime and after closeTime are negative test cases